The Best Blood Flow Restriction Bands and Devices in 2023

 Blood Flow Restriction Cuff Material

 Elastic bands and compression bands (right) tend to be significantly cheaper.
-Made from a variety of different materials, BFR devices that are elastic have a major drawback in that the pressure applied will not be consistent throughout your entire BFR workout.
-And as your muscles contract, the elasticity will allow the cuff to expand and the metabolites that we are trying to build up with BFR training to get released.
+Made from a variety of different materials, BFR devices that are elastic have a significant drawback in that the pressure applied will not be consistent throughout your entire BFR workout.
+As your muscles contract, the elasticity will allow the cuff to expand and the metabolites that we are trying to build up with BFR training to get released.
 This results in a far less productive BFR session and reduced muscle fatigue within a training session.

 BFR Cuff Size